 In addition to an eye for detail and a bit of creativity and imagination, you don’t need any formal education.
 Yet, some photographers attend special programs and courses where they learn about composition and retouching, as well as other elements and photography skills crucial for high-quality photographs.

-The photographers’ salary ranges from $62,000 to $82,000, with a median of $70,000.
-The employment of photographers is expected to rise by 4% in the next ten years, meaning that close to 14,000 job openings are projected every year.
+The photographers’ salary revolves around a median annual pay of $42,520.
+The employment of photographers is expected to rise by 2% in the next ten years, meaning that close to 12,700 job openings are projected every year.

-If you would like to work as a photographer, you can check out job opportunities on platforms such as Upwork, FlexJobs, and Indeed.
+If you would like to work as a photographer, start with a well-written resume, and then check out job opportunities on platforms such as Upwork, FlexJobs, Indeed, and even our job board at Resume.co.

 #13.
 Plumber

 A plumber is the first person you will reach out to when you experience issues with pipes, sinks, toilets, or water heaters.
-They install, repair, and maintain the entire drainage and sewing system.
+They install, repair, and maintain the entire drainage and sewage system.

 Prospective plumbers may go to a vocational school to obtain a diploma or certificate.
 Alternatively, they can attend apprenticeship programs lasting four to five years to gain all the necessary plumbing skills.

 The job of a plumber is one of the 6-figure jobs without a degree.
-Experienced and senior workers may earn as much as about $102,000, while the average salary revolves around $58,000.
+Experienced and senior workers may earn upward of $100,000, while the median annual salary is $62,970.

 #14.
 Flight Attendant